paulpach/ummorpg_mysql/Readme.md

 9. add these files to your project
 10. Hit play and enjoy
 11. When you build a server,  make sure to export those environment variables too
+12. (Optional) If you use NetworkZones,  follow [these instructions](NetworkZones/Readme.md)

+If you use

 Note, many addons add their own tables and columns.
 They will need to be modified to work with mysql.